seastan/lotr-lcg-set-generator/README.md

 with the cropped artwork is being synced.

 4. Install the latest available version of Strange Eons (https://strangeeons.cgjennings.ca/download.html) and the `The Lord of the Rings LCG` plugin.
-Additionally, install `Bulk Export`, `Developer Tools` and `The Lord of the Rings LCG, HD` plugins.
+Then, install `The Lord of the Rings LCG, HD` plugin as well.

-5. Go to plugins folder (`Strange Eons` -> `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close Strange Eons and replace `TheLordOfTheRingsLCG.seext` and `BulkExport.seplugin` with the custom versions from this repo.
+5. Go to plugins folder (`Strange Eons` -> `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close Strange Eons and replace `TheLordOfTheRingsLCG.seext` with the custom version from this repo.

 6. Install GIMP (https://www.gimp.org/downloads/).